andrewemorris/reading-notes/102/code-03.md

 The Git/GitHub process is:

-1. Add (locally to git)
+1. Add (locally to git) e.g. `git add .`
-2. Commit (the local changes)
+2. Commit (the local changes) e.g. `git commit`
-3. Push (the commited changes to the remote GitHub)
+3. Push (the commited changes to the remote GitHub) e.g. `git push -f`

+## Notes

+* git push -f firces local to overwrite remote (i.e. when remote not in sync and wna tto overweite it)
+* git status summarieses the differences between local and remote